RocketApex/achilles/docs/core-js-gaps.md

 This is the current improvement backlog for Achilles core JavaScript.
 API reference docs should wait until the structure settles.

-## Priority Gaps
+## Completed

-1. Add an explicit application lifecycle.
+- Added an explicit `Application#start` and `Application#stop` lifecycle.
-   `Application` currently starts from the constructor.
-A public `start()`, `stop()`, and eventual destroy/cleanup path would make component registration order, tests, multiple instances, and future adapters safer.

-2. Make Turbo event listeners removable.
+- Made Turbo event listeners removable.
-   The Turbo hook manager registers anonymous listeners, so a second `Application` instance can leave duplicate listeners behind.

-3. Validate component element ids.
-   Components are registry-backed by `id`, so elements with `data-component-class` should have a non-empty stable id and fail clearly when they do not.
+- Validated that component roots have non-empty ids before registration.

-4. Teardown child components before parent components.
+- Changed teardown order so child components tear down before parent components.
-   Parent teardown currently runs before child teardown.
-Child-first teardown is safer when children need DOM or shared resources during cleanup.

-5. Delete deregistered registry entries instead of leaving null tombstones.
+- Deleted deregistered registry entries instead of leaving `null` tombstones.
-   Dynamic pages can accumulate unused keys if entries are set to `null`.

-6. Batch mutation observer setup work.
+- Batched mutation observer setup work with a microtask debounce.
-   Each mutation currently reparses the full document.
-A microtask debounce would preserve behavior while reducing repeated work.

-7. Replace one-way lifecycle flags with mounted/unmounted state.
+- Replaced one-way lifecycle flags with a `mounted` state while keeping `setupExecuted` and `teardownExecuted` as compatibility aliases.
-   `setupExecuted` and `teardownExecuted` never reset.
-Reused component instances would not mount again after teardown.

-8. Expand tests around lifecycle edge cases.
-   Missing ids, duplicate application instances, listener cleanup, child-before-parent teardown, dynamic add/remove loops, and mutation batching should be covered before large internal restructuring.
+- Added tests for missing ids, duplicate starts, listener cleanup, child-before-parent teardown, dynamic insertion batching, deregistration, and remounting a reused component instance.

+## Remaining Priority Gaps

+1. Improve parent registration safety.
+   `registerComponent` assumes a parent component exists when `parentComponentId` is present.
+Invalid or future nested component registration paths should fail clearly instead of raising a generic error.

+2. Decide the nested component model.
+   The parser currently attaches every parsed component directly to `Page`.
+   If Achilles should support component trees from nested DOM, parent discovery needs an explicit rule and tests.

+3. Clarify lifecycle error handling.
+   Setup and teardown exceptions are logged and swallowed.
+That is friendly for production pages, but tests and development may need an opt-in strict mode.

+4. Add package/file-list regression tests.
+   The gemspec file list is maintained manually.
+A small test should assert that important docs and source files are included in packaged releases.

+5. Split JavaScript tests by responsibility.
+   `achilles_lifecycle_test.mjs` now covers parser, registry, application, observer, Turbo, and component base behavior.
+Splitting it will make future structure changes easier.